Speedsaver/buildroot-mangopi-r3c/README.md

 ## Current problems ##

+Currently, usb DFU is totally broken, so it is impossible to flash the nand flash ("## Error: "dfu_nand" not defined" when trying to run dfu_nand)

 Micro sd card boot doesn't seem to boot up on its own and you need to pass these commands to boot up:

 ```